+This post was written by Sue Zwicker, Reference Librarian at the Natural History Library and Smithsonian Environmental Research Center and a new addition to Smithsonian Libraries staff.
 The Smithsonian Environmental Research Center (SERC), in Edgewater, Maryland is a global leader for research focused on connections between land and water ecosystems.
 A staff of 17 senior scientists, and an interdisciplinary team of more than 180 researchers, technicians, and students, conduct long-term descriptive and experimental research that cuts across traditional disciplinary boundaries.

 The American Art Museum/National Portrait Gallery (AA/PG) Library has close to two hundred artists’ books in its collection, many of which have been featured here in past blog posts.
 However, this collection continues to grow and new books are selectively added.
 Many come through donations, but others are purchased to support the collection’s theme of “American Lives, American Stories.”
 Most of the works in the artists’ book collection feature American book artists and have biographical elements or touch upon the American experience.

 New collection items have arrived for the National Postal Museum Library and will soon be processed for checkout.
 These items are new to our collection, straight off the press.
 They are staff donations received from authors and publishers.
 They might be interesting to stamp collectors and philatelists and those studying the history of the postal service of England.
 They are extremely valuable because only one or two libraries in the world owns them.